bnb-chain/bnb-chain.github.io/docs/showcase/tokenization/rwa-tokenization.md

 ![](./rwa-tokenization-tutorial/RWA Tokenization Tutorial 3.003.png)

-### 4.2 BitBond
+### 4.2 Bitbond

-1) Login to bitbond Dashboard and click create token sale on the left navigation bar.
+1) Login to Bitbond Dashboard and click create token sale on the left navigation bar.
 Enter your token address.
 If you create your token using Bitbond, you can find it on Bitbond dashboard.

  ![](./rwa-tokenization-tutorial/RWA Tokenization Tutorial 3.012.png)